pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

       :returns: the XREF of the font.
 PyMuPDF records inserted fonts in two places:

             1. An inserted font will appear in :meth:`Page.getFontList()`.
-            2. :attr:`Document.FontInfos` records more detailed information about all fonts that have been inserted by this method.
+            2. :attr:`Document.FontInfos` records information about all fonts that have been inserted by this method on a document-wide basis.

 -----